-- Participants experience their prenatal care visits in a group setting with others who are of a similar gestational age. - Participants are encouraged to educate, motivate, and support each other as they experience similar changes to their bodies and their lifestyles in general. - Participants experience positive results and outcomes.1
+- Participants experience their prenatal care visits in a group setting with other pregnant women of a similar gestational age. - Women are encouraged to educate, motivate, and support each other as they experience similar changes to their bodies and their lifestyles in general. - Participants experience positive results and outcomes including increased birth weight.